msanatan/msanatan.github.io/source/_posts/2014/small-website-go-flask-and-use-blueprints.md

     app.run()
 ```

-## Blueprints for large projects, blueprints for small projects
+## Blueprints For Large Projects, Blueprints For Small Projects

 ![Organise - Flask Todo App](/images/organise_flask_todo.png)

-In this post I'll show you how you can apply blueprints to small
-projects, like the todo example you go through in the Flask tutorial.
-Blueprints allow for a more modular Flask app, they can encapsulate
-related tasks and be reused in an application by changing URL prefixes.
+In this post I'll show you how you can apply blueprints to small projects, like the todo example you go through in the Flask tutorial.
+Blueprints allow for a more modular Flask app, they can encapsulate related tasks and be reused in an application by changing URL prefixes.
 The Flask docs do a great job of explaining it!

-Instead of dealing with raw SQL, I prefer to use Flask-SQLAlchemy so I
-can utilise an ORM.
+Instead of dealing with raw SQL, I prefer to use Flask-SQLAlchemy so I can utilise an ORM.
 The model for a todo is as simple as you expect it:

 ```python
 class Todo(db.Model):